selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Choice

+The right course depends on the context

-Choosing the right course in a given context requires sound judgment
+Choosing well requires sound judgment

 Good judgment requires understanding

 Understanding comes with experience and reflection

 Experience comes with mistakes

-Since mistakes can't be rushed, let's reflect on some good ideas people have come up with over the ages
+Since mistakes can't be rushed, why not learn from the ages of human experience?

 In the end, what you do is more important than what you think or say.

-## Is it a life of pleasure?
+## Pleasure and Pain

 All living beings pursue pleasure and avoid pain.

 Nothing wrong with it but chasing blindly brings more pain.

 Natural desires are easy to satisfy.
-After the natural limit, there is no end to desire and greed.

-Sleep, sun, water, exercise, friends, ...
+Sleep, sun, water, food, sex, exercise, friends, ...

 The best things are easy to get.

+After the natural limit, there is no end to desire.

+Unless you draw the line.

 Nothing in excess.

-## Thoughts affect feelings
+## Thinking and feeling

 The eyes don’t see, they transmit light, and the brain sees.

-Similarly, external input doesn't create feelings.
-The brain interprets it and creates a feeling.
+Similarly, the brain interprets external input and creates feelings.

 When the interpretation changes, feelings also change.